Esher Church of England High School: History

 The school opened as Wayneflete School in 1958.
 In 1985, through an amalgamation two other local secondary schools: Bishop Fox School in West Molesey and St Andrew's School in Cobham, was renamed Trinity School.
 To reflect ongoing links with the Diocese of Guildford and provide its location in the title, the school was renamed in 2000.

 In 2004 Esher C of E High School was designated specialist status as an Arts College and in 2007 a state of the art Performing Arts Centre was opened by Prince Edward, Earl of Wessex.
 With significant improvements in exam results year on year, and following and 'outstanding' Ofsted judgement in 2009, the Department for Education awarded High Performing Specialist Status and designated Esher C of E High School a 'Leadership Partner School'.

 In 2011 Esher C of E High School was one of 100 'outstanding' schools assessed and designated as a National Teaching School and a National Support School.
 In 2012 construction began on a new £2.5 million Sports Centre, which was opened by Duke of Kent in February 2013.

 In July 2013 a £9 million capital investment programme began at the school with a new Science Block with nine laboratories and lecture theatre, Learning Resources Centre with mezzanine level for the Learning Development Department.

 The school converted to academy status on 1 March 2014.

-House system

-There are four houses named after near stars or star clusters each with notable distinctions in astronomy making them objects of study in broader areas of research into physics: